Benefits of Gas Appliances

 Pro: Cheaper Than Electric

-Natural gas is always cheaper than electric, particularly in the long run.
+Natural gas is always cheaper than electricity, particularly in the long run.
 While it may not be cost-effective to switch from electric to gas (or gas to electric) if you don’t already have a gas line, choosing all natural gas appliances can save you up to 30% on your monthly utility bills.
 Adding gas lines can be expensive and gas appliances are more expensive than electric ones up front, but these extra costs pay for themselves over time.

 Pro: Energy Efficiency